-The dining room of our bed & breakfast was the house’s dining room when it was a private home as well as a post-World War II hotel (we still have a copy of the menu from that time).
+The dining room of our bed & breakfast was the house’s dining room when it was a private home as well as a post-World War II hotel.
+We still have a copy of the menu and dish ware from that time.
 It’s sunny and bright and has a lovely view of the pool, patio, and gardens to the south of the house.
-The dining room of our classic Connecticut bed and breakfast is where we serve our complimentary buffet breakfast.
+The dining room of our classic Connecticut bed and breakfast is where we serve our complimentary buffet and a-la carte breakfast.

-The South Parlor, themed with gold accents, adjoins the dining room and provides direct access to the patio and pool.
+The Living Room, themed with gold accents, adjoins the dining room and provides direct access to the patio and pool.
 Bright and airy, this parlor is a favorite among many visitors to our CT bed and breakfast.

 The reception area of our B&B is located in the foyer of the house, directly in front of the main door.
 Our actual front desk is located in the former site of a very cramped bathtub!